 - The International Agency for Research on Cancer, an affiliate of the World Health Organization, includes ultraviolet (UV) tanning devices in its Group 1, a list of the most dangerous cancer-causing substances.
 Group 1 also includes agents such as plutonium, cigarettes, and solar UV radiation.25

-- More than 170,000 cases of non-melanoma skin cancer in the US each year are associated with indoor tanning.
+- More than 419,000 cases of skin cancer in the US each year are linked to indoor tanning.
 55

 - One indoor UV tanning session increases users’ risk of developing squamous cell carcinoma by 67 percent and basal cell carcinoma by 29 percent.55

 - The risk of basal cell carcinoma is increased by 73 percent if one tans six times per year in high school or college.27

 - Indoor tanners have a 69 percent increased risk of early-onset basal cell carcinoma.28